Current Funders and Networks

 The Future Earth Network supports initiative in development on the basis of social justice and ecological sustainability.
 Based in Sweden, the network has member organisations in Asia and Latin America.
 SECMOL has been a member since the 1990s, and other Ladakhi partner organisations are LEHO, LEDeG, Women’s Alliance of Ladakh, and Ladakh Amchi Sabha.

-The Timken Company (India) donated funds for a new Multi-Purpose Hall and an Eco-Training Centre Hostel, and a solar building course for Ladakhi youth, in 2016-17.
+The Timken Company (India) donated funds for a new Multi-Purpose Hall and a solar building course for Ladakhi youth, in 2016-17.
+Their funding allowed us to start building an Eco-Training Centre Hostel.

 From 2008 to 2012, SECMOL’s media section made videos and radio programmes in Ladakhi, Hindi, Urdu amd English for GERES’s project to build solar heated houses in Ladakh and raise awareness of climate change.